dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/postgresql_compatibility.md

 ERROR:  UNION types boolean and integer cannot be matched
 ```

-DuckDB performs an enforced cast, therefore, it completes the query and returns the following:
+DataMiner performs an enforced cast, therefore, it completes the query and returns the following:

 | x |
 |--:|